 The first stage is to decide which topic area(s) is of most interest.
-Further information on the available topics can be found via the links on the left of this page where you can view a short video describing each topic.
+Further information on the available topics can be found via the link below.
 You will also find more detailed project descriptions and initial reading lists for each project.
 After reading through these you should be able to narrow your selection to one or two individual projects.
 Then please contact your local Opwall office and they will arrange for one of the relevant lead academics to speak with you to help identify the most suitable project for you based on your interests and degree scheme.
 Once you have booked on to a project, it is a good idea to consult with your academic tutor/advisor to ensure your university supports your choice of project, and you are entitled to a full refund up until 1st April if your university do not support you completing your dissertation with us.

 Once you are on site, you will be introduced to your experienced Senior Scientist along with your Field Supervisor, and during an initial meeting will agree a field plan and timetable.
 Your Field Supervisor will work with you on a day to day basis to ensure you have all the logistical help you need to complete your data collection.
 You will also report regularly throughout your expedition to the Senior Scientist who will ensure you have the academic support and guidance needed to complete a high quality dissertation project.